kiprasmel/cra-ts-vscode-eslint-broken-demo/README.md

 What I also noticed is that this now occurs on regular `.ts` files too!

-(I previously thought that only `.tsx` files were impacted - that was the case in [my turbo-schedule project](https://github.com/sarpik/turbo-schedule), but here it fails on `.ts` too.)
+(I previously thought that only `.tsx` files were impacted - that was the case in [my turbo-schedule project](https://github.com/sarpik/turbo-schedule) which uses yarn workspaces & typescript's project references, which might have something to do with the issue.
+Anyhow, the fact is - here it fails on both `.tsx` and `.ts`.)

 ### How I set this up: